datalad-handbook/book/docs/basics/101-130-yodaproject.rst

          configured your dataset.
 If you want to re-read the full chapter on configurations and run-procedures, start with section :ref:`config`.

-.. [#f5] Such a token can be obtained, for example, using the command line
-         GitHub interface (https://github.com/sociomantic/git-hub) by running:
-         ``git hub setup`` (if no 2FA is used).
+.. [#f5] Instead of using GitHub's WebUI you could also obtain a token using the command line GitHub interface (https://github.com/sociomantic/git-hub) by running ``git hub setup`` (if no 2FA is used).
+         If you decide to use the command line interface, here is help on how to use it:
-         It is useful to do this, so here's help: Clone the `GitHub repository <https://github.com/sociomantic/git-hub>`_ to your local computer.
+         Clone the `GitHub repository <https://github.com/sociomantic/git-hub>`_ to your local computer.
          Decide whether you want to build a Debian package to install, or install the single-file Python script distributed in the repository.
          Make sure that all `requirements <https://github.com/sociomantic-tsunami/git-hub#dependencies>`_ for your preferred version are installed , and run either ``make deb`` followed by ``sudo dpkg -i deb/git-hub*all.deb`` or ``make install``.